 - The United States Army is the largest land combat force in the United States armed forces and has a different role in defending the nation against enemy forces.

 - The basic combat training of the two forces is different due to the difference in performance.

 - U.S. Marines are always in a state of readiness to attack and are always prepared to attack in a very short time.

 - The US Army has a much larger scale compared to the US Marines.

-Above is the answer for “When was the army established?” as well as all the information related to the United States Army.
-We do hope that this article can be beneficial for you in every way.
-And don’t hesitate to take our free Army ASVAB practice test to pass the exam and join the Military.
+The answer to the question “When was the army established?” is provided above, as is all information about the United States Army.
+We hope that this article is useful to you in every way.
+Don’t forget to take our free Army ASVAB practice test if you want to pass the exam and join the military.

 Follow this article to find out the pictorial history of US Navy uniforms from 1776 to 1976 and beneficial information about US Navy uniforms as well!